mdsadiqe/POSlulu/README.md

   pages/
     homePageLocator.ts       # Represents the home page with element selectors. support/
-    baseSetup.ts     # Used for configuring the Playwright test environment like browser, etc env.ts            # Centralized environment variable management.
+    env.ts            # Centralized environment variable management.
     environment.ts  # Use to get environment values dynamically. helpers.ts        # Utility functions for tests.